BrianPugh/cyclopts/docs/source/vs_typer/README.rst

 Additionally, Typer is built on top of `Click`_.
 This makes it difficult for newcomers to figure out which elements are typer-related and which elements are click-related.
+It's also hard to tell whether the following critisizms of these sections stem from Typer, or the underlying Click.
 For better-or-worse, Cyclopts uses it's own internal parsing strategy, gaining complete control over the process.

 This section was written about the current version of Typer: ``v0.9.0``.